alessa98/eightSleepDashboard/README.md

 ## To run the web app:

-Make sure docker hub is running, then:
+Make sure docker hub is running, then in your terminal:

-docker build -t alessa:eight-sleep .
+$ docker build -t alessa:eight-sleep .
 (build image)

-docker run -p 3100:3100 alessa:eight-sleep
+$ docker run -p 3100:3100 alessa:eight-sleep
 (bind to port 3100)